-13.1 An Elected Governor may hold office for a period of up to 3 years.

-- 13.2 An Elected Governor shall cease to hold office if he ceases to be a Member of the Constituency or class by which he was elected. - 13.3 An Elected Governor shall be eligible for re-election at the end of his term but no Elected Governor may hold office for more than nine years. - 13.4 An Appointed Governor may hold office for a period of 3 years. - 13.5 An Appointed Governor shall cease to hold office if the appointing organisation withdraws its sponsorship of him. - 13.6 An Appointed Governor shall be eligible for re-appointment at the end of his term but no Appointed Governor may hold office for more than nine years. - 13.7 Service by a current or previous governor as at 26 October 2017 will count towards the maximum time period specified in paragraphs 13.3 and 13.6 above. - 13.8 Governors in post on 26 October 2017 that have exceeded nine years' service may complete the remaining portion of their existing term but are not eligible for reelection or re-appointment.
+- 13.1 An Elected Governor may hold office for a period of up to 3 years. - 13.2 An Elected Governor shall cease to hold office if s/he ceases to be a Member of the Constituency or class by which s/he was elected. - 13.3 An Elected Governor shall be eligible for re-election at the end of his/her term but no Elected Governor may hold office for more than nine years.
+An Elected Governor may not stand for election again on completion of the maximum nine years.
+An Elected Governor who does not complete the maximum nine-year term may stand for re-election but only for the remaining years to achieve nine years in total. - 13.4 An Appointed Governor may hold office for a period of 3 years. - 13.5 An Appointed Governor shall cease to hold office if the appointing organisation withdraws its sponsorship of him/her.
+Or if the appointed governor loses or has no opportunity to report into the appointing organisation. - 13.6 An Appointed Governor shall be eligible for re-appointment at the end of his/her term but no Appointed Governor may hold office for more than nine years. - 13.7 Service by a current or previous governor as at 26 October 2017 will count towards the maximum time period specified in paragraphs 13.3 and 13.6 above. - 13.8 Governors in post on 26 October 2017 that have exceeded nine years' service may complete the remaining portion of their existing term but are not eligible for reelection or re-appointment.